-That the City of South Perth:

-- a) lodge a submission to the Department of Racing, Gaming and Liquor (DRGL) requesting the Dan Murphy's liquor licence application be advertised for public comment, to relevant organisations including local government; and - b) engage an appropriate professional such as a legal representative at an estimated cost of \$20,000 to prepare the grounds for an objection letter so this can be sent to the DRGL following the lodgement of the liquor licensing application.
+- I. the City of South Perth: - (a) lodge a submission with the Department of Racing, Gaming and Liquor (DRGL) requesting the Dan Murphy's liquor licence application (for the Como Hotel site) be advertised for public comment, to relevant organisations including the City of South Perth; and - (b) engage an appropriate professional, such as a lawyer practising in liquor licensing, to prepare the grounds for an objection so this can be sent to the DRGL following the lodgement of the liquor licensing application, and - (c) arrange for a legal review of the JDAP decision on the Dan Murphy's application to be undertaken by a suitably experienced lawyer practising in administrative law and/or planning law, and - 2. an allocation of \$30,000 be approved for the purpose of the objection and legal review.